News & trends

 Profitability of the project at completion

-Just like the current cash flow of the project, when all of the projects are prognosed to be profitable, the company will be profitable.
-It’s actually very important to figure out which projects and which jobs are the profitable ones.
+Just like the project’s current cash flow, when all of the projects are proposed to be profitable, the company will be profitable.
+It’s actually very important to figure out which projects and jobs are profitable.
 It just needs a bit of extra effort at the data collection and structuring stage.

 profitability at completion = value at completion – cost at completion

-It really depends on the company structure.
-In general, it’s construction companies that do the main contracting on behalf of the customer.
-In many cases, it is the main or general contractor, but it can also be the architect or designer.
+It depends on the company structure.
+In general, construction companies do the main contracting on behalf of the customer.
+In many cases, the main or general contractor is involved, but it can also be the architect or designer.

-The person in the company that usually does the CVR depends on the region.
+The person in the company who usually does the CVR depends on the region.
 In the UK, it is usually the Quantity Surveyor (QS) role.
-It could also be the Contract Manager (CS) that helps the QS with putting together the valuations part so that variations could also be included.
-In other markets or smaller companies, also the Project Manager (PM) may be responsible for collecting and compiling all of the info into a CVR.
+It could also be the Contract Manager (CS) who helps the QS put together the valuations so that variations can also be included.
+In other markets or smaller companies, the Project Manager (PM) may also be responsible for collecting and compiling all of the information into a CVR.

 The CVRs can be for internal use or they can also be external for the customer, to keep them updated.
 In the internal one, the report is meant for the management or directors of the company.
-For them, it is relevant to know which projects are profitable and which are not.
-Additionally, it is very important to know why the projects are profitable or why they aren’t.
-It really helps to know exactly which jobs have changed from the initial estimate, by doing job costing.
+For them, knowing which projects are profitable and which are not is relevant.
+Additionally, it is essential to know why the projects are profitable or why they aren’t.
+It helps to know exactly which jobs have changed from the initial estimate by doing job costing.

 Who does the construction cost value reconciliation reporting and for whom it is presented

-What to keep in mind when putting together CVRs?
+What should you keep in mind when putting together CVRs?

-As we described in the previous sections – you need to stay organized.
-All of the cost documents should be timely (ideally immediately) allocated and structured somewhere for simple lookup later on.
+As we described in the previous sections, you need to stay organized.
+All of the cost documents should be allocated in a timely manner (ideally immediately) and structured somewhere for simple lookup later on.
 Since there is usually so much data involved in the process, you need a clear process.

 • Have a single point of entry for every cost document for each project